cf73/humanity/content/collections/articles/human-violence-dramatically-increases-carbon.md

     content:
       -
         type: text
-        text: 'One of the less noticed effects of humanity''s continued violence is to dramatically effect carbon release into the Earth’s atmosphere.
-The UN special rapporteur for human rights and the environment, says: “This research helps us understand the immense magnitude of military emissions  -–  from preparing for war, carrying out war and rebuilding after war.
-Armed conflict pushes humanity even closer to the precipice of climate catastrophe, and is an idiotic way to spend our shrinking carbon budget."'
+        text: "One of the less noticed effects of humanity's continued violence is to dramatically effect carbon release into the Earth’s atmosphere.
+The UN special rapporteur for human rights and the environment says: “This research helps us understand the immense magnitude of military emissions  -–  from preparing for war, carrying out war and rebuilding after war. "
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'Armed conflict'
+      -
+        type: text
+        text: ' pushes humanity even closer to the precipice of climate catastrophe, and ' -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'is an idiotic way to spend our shrinking carbon budget."'
 article_text:
   -
     type: paragraph